-- 2 The default in-band IP address in standalone mode is http://DHCP-assigned IP (when connecting to a DHCP server) or 192.168.1.1. - 3 Use the NCC (Nebula Control Center) or the ZON utility to find the IP address.
-The Switch must be registered and added to a site in Nebula in order for it to be managed using Nebula. - 4 If this does not work, you have to reset the device to its factory defaults.
-See Section 4.8 on page 84.
+- You can use the default IP address https://DHCP-assigned IP (when connecting to a DHCP server) or 192.168.1.1.
+When in Cloud mode, the DHCP-assigned IP address could be found in the NCC portal, in Site-wide > Devices > Switches (The Switch must be registered and added to a site in Nebula in order for it to be managed by Nebula). - Note: When your computer is directly connected to the Switch, you can always use the domain name setup.zyxel to access the Web Configurator.
+This requires your computer to be able to connect to a DNS server.